 If you want to become a patient care technician (PCT) in Oklahoma, your first step is choosing the right school.
 This role requires hands-on skills and a solid understanding of patient support in healthcare settings.
-The best programs teach both clinical and administrative tasks so you can be job-ready on day one.
+The best programs teach both clinical and administrative tasks so you can build practical skills on day one.

 PCTs work alongside nurses and doctors to help care for patients in hospitals, nursing homes, and clinics.
 Your duties might include: